 • Avoiding wearing very tight trousers

-• If you have a mild case of cystitis, use at-home treatments such as ibuprofen or paracetamol to help relieve pain, and drink plenty of water to stay hydrated.
+• If you have a mild case of cystitis, at-home treatments such as ibuprofen or paracetamol can help relieve pain, and drink plenty of water to stay hydrated.
 You can consult your pharmacist for treatment advice

 • If home remedies don’t work or symptoms are particularly severe, visit your GP who may prescribe a course of antibiotics